40+ Free Obituary Templates | How to Write (with Samples)

 Summary of the deceased’s life

-The next thing to include in the obituary is the overview of the deceased’s life events and accomplishments, including their most important events, qualities, contributions, and the connections they had established with other people while they were alive.
+The next thing to include in the obituary is an overview of the deceased’s life events and accomplishments, including their most important events, qualities, contributions, and the connections they had established with other people while they were alive.

 List of surviving family members

-Special message or a poem
+A special message or a poem

 Photos of the deceased

-Funeral details/service times
+Funeral details and service times

-How can an Obituary be Obtained?
+How can an obituary be obtained?

 These are as follows: